 12:30am : Temple Closes.

-Please note, there will be no Shej aarti on Wednesday, 26th and no Kakad aarti on Thursday, 27th.
+Please note that there will be no Shej aarti on Sunday, the 15th and no Kakad aarti on Monday, the 16th.
+The Temple remains open throughout the night on Sunday,15th.

 Volunteers Needed: